Transmission Fluid Flush vs. Change – Which is Better?

 Here’s why I said so.
 If the transmission fluid has not been changed before, it may contain some particles and metal shavings.
 And these contaminants may be serving as a seal in some areas.
 A flush will remove these particles with pressure and cause leaks.

-Whichever method you want to use, consult your owner’s manual and determine if it is okay for your specific car model.
+Whichever method you choose, consult your owner’s manual to determine whether it is compatible with your specific car model.

 Q: Can transmission flush damage?